dansheffler/dtsheffler.com/_presentations/Aristotle.md

 </section>
 <section>

-> Some are neither in a subject not said of a subject, for example
+> Some are neither in a subject nor said of a subject, for example
 > the individual man or the individual horse.
 > (1b)